 It’s important to understand that domestic abuse is not just about physical violence.
 Domestic abuse is about power and control.
 It is a pattern of behaviour.
 There are many tools and tactics used by an abuser to control a victim and abuse is not always easy to spot.

 What are some of the behaviours to look out for?
 Please note that this list is not exhaustive – abusers tailor-make their abusive behaviour to the victim’s behaviour.
-In other words, it is idiosyncratic:
+In other words, it is idiosyncratic and personalised:

 Using intimidation – making you fearful with looks, gestures, acts, destroying your property, abusing pets, handling weapons in front of you, any behaviour that makes you feel like you are walking on egg shells;